bytesbanana/leetcode/CONTRIBUTING.md

 To contribute,

-1. Fork this repository
+- Please fork this repository into you own account

-2. Create a new branch using this branch name pattern `<problem no with 4 padding>/<languages>` <br>
+- Create a new branch using this branch name pattern `<problem no with 4 padding>/<languages>` <br>
   For example `0001/js`
+- Make you changes

+  - For new solution file please create a new file into directories following pattern <br>`leetcode/<problem-number>.<problem-name>/<language>/solution.<language-extension>` <br>
+    e.g. `leetcode/15.3sum/go/solution.go`
+  - For name of problem you can in the leetcode problem URL, e.g. https://leetcode.com/problems/**valid-parentheses**
-3. Make you changes and edit [README.md](https://github.com/bytesbanana/leetcode/blob/main/README.md) file as needed.
+  - Edit [README.md](https://github.com/bytesbanana/leetcode/blob/main/README.md) file as needed.

-4. Create a pull request
+- Create a pull request